redwoodjs/learn.redwoodjs.com/docs/tutorial/getting-dynamic.md

 That was simple.
 Now we'll want to snapshot this as a migration:

-    yarn redwood db save "create posts"

-You've named the migration "create posts", and this is for your own benefit—Redwood doesn't care about the migration's name, it's just a reference for future developers.

-After the command completes you'll see a new subdirectory created under `api/db/migrations` that has a timestamp and the name you gave the migration.
-It will contain a couple files inside (a snapshot of what the schema looked like at that point in time in `schema.prisma` and the directives that Prisma Migrate will use to make the change to the database in `steps.json`).

-We apply the migration with another command:

-    yarn rw db up
+    yarn rw prisma migrate dev

 > **`redwood` Shorthand**
 >
-> From now on we'll use the shorter `rw` alias instead of the full `redwood` name.
+> From now on we'll use the shorter `rw` alias instead of the full `redwood` argument.

+You'll be prompted to give this migration a name.
+Something that describes what it does is ideal, so how about "create posts" (without the quotes, of course).
+This is for your own benefit—Redwood doesn't care about the migration's name, it's just a reference when looking through old migrations and trying to find when you created or modified something specific.

+After the command completes you'll see a new subdirectory created under `api/db/migrations` that has a timestamp and the name you gave the migration.
+It will contain a single file named `migration.sql` that contains the SQL necessary to bring the database structure up-to-date with whatever `schema.prisma` looked like at the time the migration was created.
+So you have a single `schema.prisma` file that describes what the database structure should look like right *now* and the migrations trace the history of the changes that took place to get to the current state.
+It's kind of like version control for your database structure, which can be pretty handy.

-This will apply the migration (which runs the commands against the database to create the changes we need) which results in creating a new table called `Post` with the fields we defined above.
+In addition to creating the migration file, the above command will also execute the SQL against the database, which "applies" the migration.
+The final result is a new database table called `Post` with the fields we defined above.

 ### Creating a Post Editor